Caesar (title): Byzantine Empire

 Caesar or Kaisar (Καῖσαρ) remained a senior court title in the Eastern or Byzantine Empire.
 Originally, as in the classical Roman Empire, it was used for the heir apparent, and was first among the "awarded" dignities.
 From the reign of Theodosius I, however, most emperors chose to solidify the succession of their intended heirs by raising them to co-emperors, i.e. augustus.
 Hence the title was more frequently awarded to second- and third-born sons, or to close and influential relatives of the Emperor: for example, Alexios Mosele who was the son-in-law of Theophilos (ruled 829–842), Bardas who was the uncle and chief minister of Michael III (r.
 842–867), and Nikephoros II (r.
 963–969) who awarded the title to his father, Bardas Phokas.
 An exceptional case was the conferment of the dignity and its insignia to the Bulgarian khan Tervel by Justinian II (r.
 685–695, 705–711) who had helped him regain his throne in 705.
 The title was awarded to the brother of Empress Maria of Alania, George II of Georgia in 1081.
+In this period, the epithet eutychestatos (εὐτυχεστάτος) 'most fortunate' was commonly attached to the title.

 The office enjoyed extensive privileges, great prestige and power.
 When Alexios I Komnenos created the title of sebastokrator, kaisar became third in importance, and fourth after Manuel I Komnenos created the title of despot, which it remained until the end of the Empire.
 The feminine form was kaisarissa.
 It remained an office of great importance, usually awarded to imperial relations, as well as a few high-ranking and distinguished officials, and only rarely awarded to foreigners.

 According to the Klētorologion of 899, the Byzantine caesars insignia were a crown without a cross, and the ceremony of a caesars creation (in this case dating to Constantine V), is included in De Ceremoniis I.43.
 The title remained the highest in the imperial hierarchy until the introduction of the sebastokratōr (a composite derived from sebastos and autokrator, the Greek equivalents of augustus and imperator) by Alexios I Komnenos (r.
 1081–1118) and later of despotēs by Manuel I Komnenos (r.
 1143–1180).
 The title remained in existence through the last centuries of the Empire.
 In the Palaiologan period, it was held by prominent nobles such as Alexios Strategopoulos, but from the 14th century, it was mostly awarded to rulers of the Balkans such as the princes of Vlachia, Serbia and Thessaly.